SwiftERM Hyper-personalisation for ecommerce email marketing

 Automated social media marketing

-Sharing content to social media regularly and with the most impact is a full-time job, especially if you do it right.
-But automated social media marketing tools take a lot of the pressure off of social media managers by scheduling posts out in advance, providing a way for teams to reschedule evergreen content to attract new readers, and providing a platform for understanding social media analytics like mentions and replies.
+Sharing content on social media regularly and with the most impact is a full-time job, especially if you do it right.
+However, automated social media marketing tools take a lot of the pressure off of social media managers by scheduling posts in advance, providing a way for teams to reschedule evergreen content to attract new readers, and providing a platform for understanding social media analytics like mentions and replies.

 Automated social media marketing tools can either be included in a larger marketing automation platform or are sold as best-of-breed tools.